ModelInference/dinv/README.md

 ## Instrumenter dinv - i

-The `-i` argument specifies the instrumenter, valid proceding arguments are as follows
+The `-i` argument specifies the instrumenter; valid proceding arguments are as follows

  * `-file` specifies a file for insturmentation `dinv -i -file=example.go`
  * `-dir` specifies a directory for instrumentation `dinv -i -dir=exampleDir`